China snubs Asia’s largest defense forum as tensions with US simmer

 “Such imagination is not rational and extremely dangerous,” Zhang said.

-Thompson, the RSIS researcher, said an extra irritant for China at this year’s Dialogue is the large European contingent in attendance, including French President Emmanuel Macron, who is scheduled to give the keynote speech on Friday night.
+Thompson, the RSIS researcher, said an extra irritant for China at this year’s Dialogue is the large European contingent in attendance, including French President Emmanuel Macron, who gave the keynote speech on Friday night.

 “China’s support for Russia (in its war in Ukraine) has hugely impacted its relationship with Europe, which finds it harder and harder to ignore evidence of China’s support for Russia’s war machine, making a public tongue-lashing very likely,” Thompson said.